nltkgf/spacyconlltree/readme.md

 |  5 	| sentence.py  	         | For making conllu   	               | Process the extracted predicates in input to a conllu format  	|
 |  6 	| treefrom.py  	         | For Create GF files and label file   | Obtain the parent(root) and children tokens to make the functions underlying each predicates.
 Then narrow these down to unique functions for writing into the .label file.	|
 |  7 	| ud_relations  	         | For Create GF files and label file   |  These are the [universal dependencies relations](https://universaldependencies.org/u/dep/#:~:text=alphabetical%20listing) 	|

+****

+For just getting conllu of a phrase:

+checkout to the [web](https://github.com/nltkgf/spacyconlltree/tree/web) branch.

+install flask etc. (pip install flask)

+run with:
+`flask run`

+go to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) and you can put your phrase in.